-For the year ended November 30, 2021 as compared to the year ended November 30, 201

-Percentage change Impact of foreign currency Percen as reported exchange
+For the year ended November 30, 2022 as compared to the year ended November 30, 2019 Percentage change Impact of foreign currency as reported exchange Percentage change on consta

 Net sales:

-Consumer segment 20.4 % 2.1 % 18.3 %
+Consumer segment 4.7 % (0.2)% 4.9 %

-Flavor Solutions segment 14.6 % 0.8 % 13.8 %
+Flavor Solutions segment 7.7 % (0.4)% 8.1 %

-Total net sales 18.1 % 1.6 % 16.5 %
+Total net sales 5.9 % (0.3)% 6.2 %

-The percentage change in reported net sales and the percentage change on a constant currency basis were favorably impacted by the acquisitions of Cholula and FONA, which, in aggregate, contributed 2.6%, 7.1% and 4.3% to the consumer segment, flavor solutions segment and total net sales growth rates, respectively, in the preceding table, on both a reported and constant currency basis.
+The percentage change in our compounded annual growth rate in reported net sales and the percentage change on a constant currency basis were favorably impacted by the acquisitions of Cholula and FONA and unfavorably impacted by the sale of Kitchen Basics.
+In aggregate on a net basis, these factors contributed 0.6%, 2.1% and 1.3% to the consumer segment, flavor solutions segment and total net sales growth rates, respectively, in the preceding table, on both a reported and constant currency basis.